retorquere/zotero-better-bibtex/README.md

 * If your problem pertains to exporting bibTeX files, you *must* put up a sample for me to reproduce the issue with, in CSL-JSON format (Zotero can do CSL-JSON export).
 For making the sample available to me: see 'import issues' in the point directly above.
+* If your problem pertains to BBT interfering with other plugins, and this interference has something to do with importing, you *must* include a sample file that triggers the issue.
+Don't just say "any file I import does" -- I need a *specific* file that does.

 ## Known issues